sixteenmillimeter/contact_printer/docs/whitepaper/README.md

 ![Illustration of film registered by sprockets]()

 Production of the sprocketed rollers via 3D printing has been made easier and more precise by the advent of SLA resin printing becoming more available and cheap in the recent years leading up to this development process.
-Resin printing is capable of resolutions not capable with FDM desktop printing by an order of magnitude.
+Resin printing is capable of resolutions not possible with FDM desktop printing by an order of magnitude.
 The ultra-cheap resin printer used in prototyping this sprocketed roller is the Anycubic Mono 4K [@anycubic] which has a Z axis resolution of 10 microns (0.01mm) and a XY resolution of 35 microns (0.035mm).
 This can be compared to the resolutions available in the FDM printer used to make this prototype, the Creality Ender 3 [@ender3], which extrudes plastic through a 400 micron (0.4mm) nozzle and has a range of vertical and horizontal resolutions from 100 to 300 microns (0.1mm to 0.3mm).